BattletechModders/ModTek/doc/HARMONY12X.md

 implementation in Harmony 1 allowed for invalid or broken patching, which would now throw an error during patching due to HarmonyX being more strict and bug free.

-With BepInEx 6 they will not support older or alternative harmony versions anymore, so we are stuck to the current versions of harmony.
+With BepInEx 6 they will not support older harmony versions anymore, however shimming is still working even with newer HarmonyX.
-Fortunately BepInEx 5 is still supported in LTS mode and does support the harmony shims.
+Also BepInEx 5 is still supported in LTS mode and does support the harmony shims.

-ModTek continues to use Harmony 1.2, which means that it itself requires the BepInEx 5 Harmony shims.

 ## How to use it

-Reference `Mods/ModTek/Harmony12X/0Harmony.dll` to use the latest HarmonyX version that works with ModTek.
+Reference `Mods/ModTek/Harmony12X/0Harmony.dll` to use the latest HarmonyX version and enable HarmonyX in the `ModTek/config.json`.